ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new access token is successfully verified and stored:

-* The RS deletes any stored access token T_OLD such that the associated quartet (GID, SaltInput, AuthCred, AuthCredGM) differs from the same quartet associated with T_NEW only as to the value of AuthCred.
+* The RS deletes any stored access token T_OLD such that the associated quartet (Gid, SaltInput, AuthCred, AuthCredGM) differs from the same quartet associated with T_NEW only as to the value of AuthCred.

 # Secure Communication with the AS # {#sec-comm-as}